Learner-2024/PracticeFirst/README.md

 # PracticeFirst
-it is use for pratice.
+It is use for pratice.
+Akarsh mishra